Contribute to PostgreSQL by Testing

 Download, install, test, report.

-- Download and install PostgreSQL 18 Beta 2.
-See instructions at the PostgreSQL 18 Beta 2 page.
+- Download and install PostgreSQL 18 RC1.
+See the PostgreSQL 18 RC1 release page for more information.

 - Test your own application trying to spot anything that doesn’t work.
 If you can compare performance of your application running on PostgreSQL 17 vs PostgreSQL 18 even better.
 Be as creative as you want with the test.
 That's the best way to find bugs.